symbiote-h2020/SymbIoTeSecurity/README.md

 #### <a name="home_token"></a>Home Token
 Home Token is a authorization token, for registered actors only.
 It can give access to public and private resources (depending on actors privileges).

-To log in into a service and acquire Home Token, actor has to generate and send Login Request to the Local AAM in which he is registered.
+To log in into a service and acquire Home Token, actor has to generate and send Login Request to the AAM in which he is registered.
 Login Request is a [JSON Web Token](https://jwt.io/introduction/), with right claims, wrapped into JWS.
 In *iss*, actor's unique identifier is sent, *sub* contains one of the actor's client identifier.
 Issue (“iat”) and expiration date (“exp”) limit the validity of the token.
 Login Request can be created for registered actors with issued certificate in local AAM or for guest.